Notes on Anxiety & 5 Thinking Positions Example

 - Self is not a feeling.

-- The feeling or thinking may be negative but that cannot make the self negative.
+- The feeling or thinking might be negative, but that cannot make the self negative.

 - Based upon: Thinking Skills: The 5 Thinking Positions